Internet DRAFT - draft-templin-aero

 receives the AERO Redirect message from the egress node ('D') and

-prepares to relay the message to the ingress node ('B').
-The
+prepares to forward a corresponding Redirect message to the ingress

-intermediate router ('A') then verifies that the RIO encodes a
+node ('B').
+The intermediate router ('A') then verifies that the RIO

-network-layer address/prefix that the egress node ('D') is authorized
+encodes a network-layer address/prefix that the egress node ('D') is

-to use, and discards the message if verification fails.
-Otherwise,
+authorized to use, and discards the message if verification fails.

-the intermediate router ('A') changes the link-layer source address
+Otherwise, the intermediate router ('A') changes the link-layer

-of the message to the link-local network-layer address 'L3(A)', and
+source address of the message to the link-local network-layer address

-the message to the ingress node ('B') without decrementing the
+and forwards the message to the ingress node ('B').

 When the ingress node ('B') receives an AERO Redirect message (i.e.,

-one with A=1; P=0), it accepts the message only if it satisfies the
+one with P=0), it accepts the message only if it satisfies the data

-data origin authentication requirements specified in Section 4.4.4.
+origin authentication requirements specified in Section 6.4.4.
+Next,

-Next, the ingress node ('B') validates the message the same as
+the ingress node ('B') validates the message the same as described in

 In the reference operational scenario, when the ingress node ('B')

-receives the (relayed) AERO Redirect message it creates a neighbor
+receives the AERO Redirect message it either creates or updates a

-cache entry (if necessary) that stores the Target address of the
+neighbor cache entry that stores the Target address of the message

-message (i.e., the link-local network-layer address of the egress
+(i.e., the link-local network-layer address of the egress node

-prefix pair associated with the triggering packet in the neighbor
+pair associated with the triggering packet in the neighbor cache

-cache entry FORWARD list, i.e., it records its prefix that matches
+entry FORWARD list, i.e., it records its prefix that matches the

 listed in the RIO as the prefix pair.
 The ingress node ('B') then